kpassapk/blog/content/posts/happyapi-temporal.md

 By looking at the last two functions, you can se that `workflow/start` is the single entrypoint to either starting a workflow or continuing a workflow that is already running.
 This is one of the key design decisions of Temporal, and it takes some time to get used to.
 It is also what makes it
-powerful: a long-running workflow can be started by one process and then picked up by another, perhaps on a different machine, perhaps even written in a different language.
+powerful: a long-running workflow (function) can be started by one process and then picked up by another, perhaps on a different machine.

 The rule is that a worflow with a given ID is only runs once at a time.
 If that workflow is stopped - in our example, it stops while waiting for an auth code - it can be restarted by [sending